piegope/doc/docs/content/en/rdm/kb/rdm-windows/how-to-articles/portable-install-with-net-8.md

 Here are the steps to install a portable version of {% var, "RDM" false %}:

 1. Download the zipped .NET Runtime and .NET Windows Desktop Runtime.
-Microsoft does not publish these URLs on the download page, but they are available in the official project releases: <a href="https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/8.0/releases.json" target="_blank" rel="noreferrer nofollow noopener">https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/8.0/releases.json</a>.
+Microsoft does not publish these URLs on the download page, but they are [available in the official project releases.](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/8.0/releases.json)
 2. Extract the runtime archives into the same directory (the Desktop Runtime should be in a subdirectory of the "main" runtime).
 3. Set the environment variable `DOTNET\_ROOT` to point to the extracted .NET runtime directory.
 4. Launch **RemoteDesktopManager.exe** with that environment variable properly set (i.e. from the same terminal or prompt).